-Flashing LEDs Circuit for Pedestrians using NAND Gates
+Flashing LEDs Circuit for Pedestrians

-The circuit has of two parts:
+The circuit consists of two parts:

 Keep in mind that if 3 LEDs are used instead of 2, the battery should not have a voltage lower than 9 volts, because the LEDs may not turn on or give very low light.